 - 1.1 Review is a formal means by which a student may call into question the decision of a Board of Examiners.
 A student may not lodge an Appeal under section B2 unless a Review has been concluded. - 1.2 Where a student wishes to be reassured that all material circumstances have been taken into account by the Board of Examiners when it arrived at a decision in his or her case, then a request may be made by the student that the Chair of the Board of Examiners reviews the Board's decision. - 1.3 Save in exceptional and unforeseeable circumstances, a request for a Review must be made within ten working days of a student being formally notified of a decision of a Board of Examiners.
 The formal Review request must be lodged on the form provided (available from Secretariat).
 The form requires the student to set out the reasons for requesting a Review and the remedy they are seeking.
-The reasons put forward by the student should explain why they believe that had the Board of Examiners been aware of the circumstances set out in the request it would have made a decision which differs from the one it had, in fact, made.
+The reasons put forward by the student should explain why they believe that had the Board of Examiners been aware of the circumstances set out in the request it would have made a different decision.

 - 1.4 The student must provide all material and evidence that they wish to be considered in support of their Review request at the time that the Review request is made.
-Matters of contention not raised at the Review stage cannot be introduced at the Appeal stage should the student remain dissatisfied following the outcome of the Review. - 1.5 A student may not seek an anonymous Review. - 1.6 A third party may represent the student provided the student gives the University written authority to discuss their personal affairs with that person.
+Matters of contention not raised at the Review stage cannot be introduced at the Appeal stage should the student remain dissatisfied following the outcome of the Review. - 1.5 An Academic Appeals Officer may decide that a Review Request cannot be accepted if the circumstances and/or reasons put forward by the student are not relevant and/or applicable (e.g. the request is challenging academic judgement). - 1.6 A student may not seek an anonymous Review. - 1.7 A third party may represent the student provided the student gives the University written authority to discuss their personal affairs with that person.
 A friend, family member or Students' Union representative may, for example, act as a third party.
 The student will need to ensure that the representative is thoroughly briefed, kept fully informed and is readily accessible.
-The University will not correspond with both the student and the representative. - 1.7 On receipt of the Review Request, if the student has raised extenuating circumstances these will be considered first by the Extenuating Circumstances Panel which will determine their validity.
-If the decision of the Extenuating Circumstances Panel is that the circumstances are valid this will be communicated to the Chair of the Board of Examiners who will then be forwarded the Review Request.
-However, where the Review Request is based solely on a claim of extenuating circumstances that are found not valid by the Extenuating Circumstances Panel, the Review Request will not be progressed further.
-The student will be notified of the Extenuating Circumstances Panel's decision and advised of their right to appeal the Panel's decision. - 1.8 Reviews should normally be completed within 20 working days.
+The University will not correspond with both the student and the representative. - 1.8 A claim for extenuating circumstances cannot normally be made or considered following publication of results by a Board of Examiners.
+Such claims may only be made in very sensitive and compelling circumstances which the student will need to fully evidence to the Extenuating Circumstances Panel. - Students considering making claims involving extenuating circumstances should read Part P of the University General Regulations in the first instance. - 1.9 Reviews should normally be completed within 20 working days.
 In exceptional circumstances it may not be possible to complete the Review within this timeframe.
 In such a case, at the end of the 20 working day period the Chair of the Board of Examiners must either: - (i) inform the Academic Appeals Officer in writing that the Review may proceed directly to the Appeal stage, or - (ii) submit in writing to the Academic Appeals Officer the reasons why the Review could not be completed within the 20 working day time limit to agree an extension of no more than 15 working days.